onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 honorable mentions:
 - brendan's books on emergence & meaning?
 - the world we create: from god to market
+- hanzi's books the listening society & nordic ideology
+- The origin of Wealth, by Eric Beinhocker

 top10 heresies:
 - random mutations are a small part in the variation of biological evolution and we're yet to discover/explain the full picture